Redocly/redocly-cli/docs/commands/lint.md

 ```

 :::warning
-This command will overwrite an existing ignore file
+This command will overwrite an existing ignore file.
 :::

-To generate ignore file for multiple definitions, pass them as arguments:
+To generate an ignore file for multiple definitions, pass them as arguments:

 ```bash
 openapi lint v1.yaml v2.yaml --generate-ignore-file